Add page objects to AI spiders#

 Create a file at

-with the following code:import attrs from number_parser import parse_number from web_poet import AnyResponse, field, handle_urls from zyte_common_items import AggregateRating, AutoProductPage @handle_urls("books.toscrape.com") @attrs.define class BooksToScrapeComProductPage(AutoProductPage): response: AnyResponse @field def aggregateRating(self): rating_class = self.response.css(".star-rating::attr(class)").get() if not rating_class: return None rating_str = rating_class.split(" ")[-1] rating = parse_number(rating_str) if not rating: return None review_count_xpath = """ //th[contains(text(), "reviews")] /following-sibling::td /text() """ review_count_str = self.response.xpath(review_count_xpath).get() review_count = int(review_count_str) return AggregateRating( bestRating=5, ratingValue=rating, reviewCount=review_count )
+zyte_spider_templates_project/pages/books_toscrape_com.pywith the following code:zyte_spider_templates_project/pages/books_toscrape_com.py#import attrs from number_parser import parse_number from web_poet import AnyResponse, field, handle_urls from zyte_common_items import AggregateRating, AutoProductPage @handle_urls("books.toscrape.com") @attrs.define class BooksToScrapeComProductPage(AutoProductPage): response: AnyResponse @field def aggregateRating(self): rating_class = self.response.css(".star-rating::attr(class)").get() if not rating_class: return None rating_str = rating_class.split(" ")[-1] rating = parse_number(rating_str) if not rating: return None review_count_xpath = """ //th[contains(text(), "reviews")] /following-sibling::td /text() """ review_count_str = self.response.xpath(review_count_xpath).get() review_count = int(review_count_str) return AggregateRating( bestRating=5, ratingValue=rating, reviewCount=review_count )

 This is what the code above does: